mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 	margin: 0;
 }
 </style>
+### TODO
+1. Policy jargon shouldn't be frontloaded in the intro
+2. Glossary of key terms up front
+3. Summary at end
+4. Probably remove the log probability thing, maybe save this for a follow-up
+5. Interactive term definitions

 # Policy Gradient

 There's something magical about the idea of a machine that can learn to play a game, drive a car, or even walk, all on its own.
 Yet, exactly this is the domain of [Reinforcement Learning]().